ko1eda/racer/notes.md

             + https://github.com/posener/wstest/blob/master/dialer.go
             + https://godoc.org/github.com/gorilla/websocket#Dialer
             + https://stackoverflow.com/questions/32745716/i-need-to-connect-to-an-existing-websocket-server-using-go-lang
+            + Cannont use the same endpoint to connect via sock and http https://stackoverflow.com/questions/48006498/is-this-possible-to-server-websocket-handler-and-normal-servlet-over-same-contex
     + Test2: Check that two concurrent requests to the same chatID creates only one new entry in our MAP
     + Test3: Check that two concurrent exits from the same chat Does not cause a race condition (writing to brokermap)